expygmalion/MiniWasilni/README.md

 ## Features

+- Implemented using the most appropriate data structures.
 - Interactive graph visualization with a dynamic force-directed layout
 - Add and delete cities and route connections
 - Real-time graph updates with curved edge visualization